Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-Therefore, It should be noted that the perspective
+legal order.
+Therefore, It should be noted that the perspective from which

-from which democracy should be observed concerns the fundamental rights and the
+democracy should be observed concerns the fundamental rights and the constitutional

-constitutional duties.
-It also relates the illusory character of the (pseudo)
+duties.
+It also relates the illusory character of the (pseudo) direct democracy

-direct democracy and the necessity to preserve the representative democracy as
+and the necessity to preserve the representative democracy as a condition of

 ALESSANDRO MORELLI